nietovictor/AmazonDiscountChecker/README.md

 ### 1. `credentials.json` Format

-Write the file named `credentials.json` in the same directory as the script with the following structure:
+Create a file named `credentials.json` in the same directory as the script with the following structure:

 ```json
 {